-A MUSCLE FIBER
+MUSCLE FIBER

-The Muscle Fiber
+Muscle Fiber

-- An individual muscle cell is called a muscle fiber. - A muscle fiber is enclosed by a plasma membrane called the sarcolemma. - The cytoplasm of a muscle fiber is called a sarcoplasm. - Within the sarcoplasm, the T tubules allow transport of substances throughout the muscle fiber and the sarcoplasmic reticulum stores calcium.
+- An individual muscle cell is called a muscle fiber. - A muscle fiber is enclosed by a plasma membrane called the sarcolemma. - The cytoplasm of a muscle fiber is called the sarcoplasm. - Within the sarcoplasm, the T tubules allow transport of substances throughout the muscle fiber. - The sarcoplasmic reticulum stores calcium.